 Are you ready for a new Story of Hope?!

-In this video, go through a case and share their struggles and what we did together to overcome them and rejuvenate their fertility.
+In this video we go through a case, share their struggles, and talk about what we did together to overcome them and rejuvenate their fertility.

 Grab my FREE fertility starter kit here: aimeeraupp.com/fertilitystarterkit

 Get my FREE MTHFR guide here: aimeeraupp.com/mthfr

 My natural fertility books are available here: aimeeraupp.com/books

 SEE TRANSCRIPT BELOW OR CLICK ON THE IMAGE ABOVE FOR THE FULL VIDEO.

 Hello.
 I am live.
 How is everyone?
 Hi.
 Hi.
 Let's let you all get on and we will get to it.
 I am going to pull up my notes for today.
 So today is another story of hope.
 Yes.
 I'm so excited.
 I love sharing these stories and I also really try to honor my patients and keep it as anonymous as possible.
 If they are eager to share their story publicly and all the nitty gritty juicy details, I ask them to come on live with me and you will see a bunch of those coming up in the coming weeks because we kind of always do it this time of year.
 And also I never share my stories unless they are at least 20 plus weeks pregnant and I've gotten the nod from them that it's okay for me to share.
 So keep all that in mind.
 She first started seeing me in 2015, which is crazy.
 When is my next hot seat?
 That is a great question that I don't know the answer to.
 I know it's not this Monday the 12th because I am in my clinic in NIAC.
 So I think the next hot seat, I know this isn't a live Q&A. I'm going to get yelled at for answering that.
 I don't see it.